pytorch/TensorRT/docsrc/getting_started/installation.rst

     * https://github.com/pytorch/TensorRT/blob/4e5b0f6e860910eb510fa70a76ee3eb9825e7a4d/WORKSPACE#L53C1-L53C1

 * **cuDNN and TensorRT** are not required to be installed on the system to build Torch-TensorRT, in fact this is preferable to ensure reproducable builds.
-Download the tarballs for cuDNN and TensorRT from https://developer.nvidia.com and update the paths in the WORKSPACE file here https://github.com/pytorch/TensorRT/blob/4e5b0f6e860910eb510fa70a76ee3eb9825e7a4d/WORKSPACE#L71
+If versions other than the default are needed point the WORKSPACE file to the URL of the tarball or download the tarballs for cuDNN and TensorRT from https://developer.nvidia.com and update the paths in the WORKSPACE file here https://github.com/pytorch/TensorRT/blob/4e5b0f6e860910eb510fa70a76ee3eb9825e7a4d/WORKSPACE#L71

     For example: